-It is not a moment to allow freedom and generally be elastic about following company’s policy with your staff.
-It is not a matter of budget.
-It is not a matter of discipline.
-It is a matter of health and this is certainly the 1st priority for any company.
-If someone gets infected all your company would be affected.
+This is not a moment to allow freedom and generally be elastic about following company’s policy with your staff.
+It is not a matter of budget or discipline.
+This is a matter of health and it is certainly the 1st priority for any company.
+If you get infected all your company would be affected.

 There might be cases when you allow your employees to surpass the travel policy.
 Statements of non-conformity appear in all the organizations.
 Generally the reaction of the company is quite smooth.
 This is not such a case.
 EVERYONE has to follow these rules now.
 Even if employees don’t know, the GTT (Guru Travel Team) and the corporate travel manager does.
 Make them accountable and have zero tolerance to “infringers”.